datacarpentry/datacarpentry.github.io/pages/lessons.md

 With support from an NSF iUSE grant, Dr. Tessa Durham Brooks and Dr. Mark Meysenburg at Doane College, Nebraska, USA have developed a curriculum for teaching image processing in Python.
 This lesson is currently being piloted at different institutions.
 This pilot phase will be followed by a clean-up phase to incorporate suggestions and feedback from the pilots into the lessons and to make the lessons teachable by the broader community.
+Development for these lessons has been supported by a grant from the [Sloan Foundation](https://datacarpentry.org/blog/2018/02/curriculum-dev-scaling)/

 #### Lessons